-One segment of experts believe that you shouldn’t bombard your users with information about your app just after they have downloaded it.
+One segment of experts believes that you shouldn’t bombard your users with information about your app just after they have downloaded it.
 There are many apps whose app discovery journey is long.

-The second segment of experts believe that user onboarding is the best time to give a quick tour of your app’s UI.
+The second segment of experts believes that user onboarding is the best time to give a quick tour of your app’s UI.
 The keyword here is “quick”.

 Here are a few tips on how to give a UI tour of your app to increase app engagement and user retention.